Enumeration of $S$-omino towers and row-convex $k$-omino towers: Introduction

+Note, that the heights of the blocks do not change the result, as we will explain in the next section.
+In particular, setting~$S=(1,k)$ for $k \ge 2$ corresponds to stacking~$k$-ominoes horizontally or vertically.
+In this paper we assume that $S$ does not contain duplicate entries for ease of notation.
+However, the methods would work and yield the same formula.
+Duplicate entries could be interpreted as having multiple distinguishable versions of dominoes with equal width.

-In the third section, we describe a bijection between $S$-omino towers and generalised Dyck paths, as defined in \cite{Rukavicka2011}.
-Finally, in the fourth section, we turn our attention to special types of $k$-omino towers: \begin{definition} A tower is called \emph{column-convex} or \emph{row-convex} if all its columns or respectively rows are convex.
-Further, a tower is called \emph{convex} if it is both column- and row-convex. \end{definition} In 2016, Brown calculated the generating function for convex towers and asked whether row-convex towers can be counted as well, see \cite[17]{1608.01562}.
-We tackle that problem in the fourth section. \begin{definition} Let $g(n)$ be the number of row-convex $k$-omino towers made up of $n$ $k$-ominos.
-We also define $f_\ell(n)$ to be the number of row-convex $k$-omino towers made up of $n$ $k$-ominos resting on a platform of width $\ell k$. \end{definition} By adapting a method that Privman and \v{S}vraki\'{c} used in 1988 to calculate so-called fully directed compact lattice animals, see \cite{PhysRevLett.60.1107}, we calculate the generating functions $G(z)=\sum_{n=0}^\infty g(n) z^n$ and~$F_\ell(z) = \sum_{n=0}^\infty f_\ell(n) z^n$: \begin{theorem} We have:
+At the end of the paper we turn our attention to convex $k$-omino towers, which are defined as follows: \begin{definition} A tower is called \emph{column-convex} or \emph{row-convex} if all its columns or respectively rows are convex.
+Further, a tower is called \emph{convex} if it is both column- and row-convex. \end{definition} In 2016, Brown calculated the generating function for convex towers and asked whether row-convex towers can be enumerated as well \cite[p.\ 17]{1608.01562}. \begin{definition} Let $g(n)$ be the number of row-convex $k$-omino towers made up of $n$ $k$-ominoes.
+We also define $f_\ell(n)$ to be the number of row-convex $k$-omino towers made up of $n$ $k$-ominoes resting on a platform of width $\ell k$.
+In other words the blocks on the bottom row need to rest on this platform, but the platform does not count towards the number of blocks. \end{definition} By adapting a method that Privman and \v{S}vraki\'{c} used in 1988 to calculate so-called fully directed compact lattice animals \cite{PhysRevLett.60.1107}, we calculate the ordinary generating functions~$G(z)=\sum_{n=0}^\infty g(n) z^n$ and~$F_\ell(z) = \sum_{n=0}^\infty f_\ell(n) z^n$. \begin{theorem} We have:

 where

 \end{theorem}